 They measure 12 x 5 inches, and each one comes with a cork-handled spreader that can easily be stored in the neck of the wine bottle.
-Not only are the platters good-looking, they're low-maintenance as well, and can be run through the dishwasher.
+Not only are the platters good looking, but they're also low-maintenance and can be run through the dishwasher.
 Glass is an ideal material for serving cheese and meat because it's easy to clean and doesn't absorb odors or harbor bacteria.

-Best Slate: Crate and Barrel 20" x 12" Cheese Board
+Best Slate: Crate and Barrel 20 x 12-Inch Cheese Board

 Felt pads on the bottom of the board mean you can put it directly on a wood or glass table without worrying about leaving scratch marks.
 There's also a fun factor with slate: You can use chalk to write directly on the board, so guests will be able to tell distinguish the Brie from the Camembert.
 To truly nerd out, write down the region and purveyor, too.

 Material: Slate | Dimensions: 20 x 12 inches

 Vistal Supply's Cheese and Charcuterie Board Gift Set With Cheese Knives (view at Walmart) will set you up with a decent size serving area—and crevices for cradling crackers, bread, and other accompaniments—as well as the different knives you need to enjoy them.
 For something chic that's sure to stun grazers, we recommend the gorgeous Anthropologie Agate Cheese Board (view at Anthropologie).